ri0t/web-security-checklist/README.md

 ## Contributing

 Please fork and submit pull-request(s) to contribute to this checklist, recommended libraries for your favourite language or external resources.
+See also [CONTRIBUTING.md](https://github.com/prologic/web-security-checklist/blob/master/CONTRIBUTING.md)